1 – Sunscreen is Not Just for Summer

 Keeping your hands warm is one of the first consideration I have when cool weather approaches.
 I can almost tell the temperature by the skin on my hands.

-To prevent the skin on your hands from becoming rough, I always like to keep a pair of warm gloves in my coat pocket.
+To prevent the skin on your hands from becoming rough, I always like to keep some hand lotion and a pair of warm gloves in my coat pocket.

-My mother-in-law lived in Virginia.
-One Christmas I gave her a pair of gloves.
+I gave my mother-in-law a pair of gloves one Christmas.
 She chuckled at the time, the gloves I gave her would do well in a cold Canadian climate.
-For her Virginia climate, they were warmer than she expected.
+For her climate, they were warmer than she expected.
 So, you need to dress for your particular climate.

 Protect Your Feet

-To keep your feet and toes warm, wear two pair of socks.
+To keep your feet and toes warm in a cold climate, wear two pair of socks.
 A moisture-wicking pair of socks should go on first to keep your feet dry.
 Then put on a warm pair of wool or wool blend socks over top.

 # 9 – Drink Plenty of Water